S e e w a l d' s A r t G a l l e r y

 You will make more dynamic, award winning images if you pick up on all that Michael will share this day.
 We will work a lot more with the technical aspects along with furthering of our compositional skills.

 Michael will put you through a series of actual assignments and help you accomplish them.
-Yes, many times he will also take on the same assignments and make it look easy, just to show you it's not as hard as it seems to fulfill them at that point.
-But, by the end of the day, you will be thinking like the pro himself... at least more than you did by two, three or, may God bless you, four or even five fold over earlier!
+Yes, many times he will also take on the same assignments and make it look easy, just to show you it's not as hard as it seems at that point.
+But, by the end of the day, you will be thinking like the pro himself... at least more than you did by two, three. even four or five fold over earlier!

 "The outdoor class gives the student real-time feedback and the opportunity to practice getting it right, sometimes using Michael's setup as an example. ...Practical advice about equipment and lighting."